colehaus/colex/posts/quorum/main.md

 [range voting](https://en.wikipedia.org/wiki/Range_voting):

     Polling rule
-    :   That is, each voter scores each option on a range from 0 to 1 (inclusive).
+    :   That is, each voter scores each option on a range from 0 to 1 (exclusive).
     Aggregation rule
     :   The individual scores are then averaged to arrive at an overall score.
     Decision rule